Setting up your first webhook

 response:

-Once your webhook is registered, you will start receiving the event payloads when that event is triggered.
+Once your webhook is registered, you will start receiving the when that event is triggered.
 Your server can parse this JSON and use this payload data however you configure your server.

 Your webhook configuration can be updated after registration by calling Update Webhook endpoint PATCH